 Sailing close-hauled, the light wind can’t put enough force on the boat to accelerate it very much.
 You have to create wind – apparent wind – by reaching.
 To understand why this is essential, see the data from Frank Bethwaite in the More Information section.

 - Bear off and ease the sails.
 Greg Fisher says to bear off more than you think you should, and then bear off five degrees more.
-Bethwaite suggests heading down until the top mast wind indicator points 20 degrees to windward compared to the top chord of the sail.
+Bethwaite suggests heading down until the masthead wind indicator points 20 degrees to windward compared to the top chord of the sail.

 - Let the boom out well past the centerline of the boat.